ibm-apiconnect/pot/labs/lab0.md

     1. Execute these commands in Powershell

+        ```bash
-        1.  `Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force`
+        Set-ExecutionPolicy Unrestricted -Scope CurrentUser -Force

-        1.  `npm install -g npm-windows-upgrade`
+        npm install -g npm-windows-upgrade

-        1.  `npm-windows-upgrade`
+        npm-windows-upgrade
+        ```

     1. Select the `3.10.8` version of npm.
 This is the recommended version to run with.
 Close the Powershell.

 1. Install API Connect on to your machine by starting up a command line window as Administrator and issue this command - `npm install -g apiconnect --no-optional --ignore-scripts`.